-The Best Treadmills
+The Best Treadmills of 2016

 Say goodbye to the hamster wheel

 Treadmills are some of the most straightforward pieces of fitness equipment out there — just rubber belts that move.
 They’re also some of the most decked-out.
 They let you check your email, run along the French Riviera, stream music from your computer, plan a marathon, and turn a celebrity trainer into your personal running coach.
 All that makes it easy to forget the most important question of all: What are they like to run on?
-The best treadmill doesn’t bury you under a features avalanche.
+Even in 2016, the best treadmill doesn’t bury you under a features avalanche.
 It nails the fundamentals, like our pick, The Sole F85, whose smooth, quiet ride outperformed much more expensive machines.

-How We Found the Best Treadmill
+How We Found the Best Treadmill in 2016

 With the at-home exerciser in mind, we gathered data on 65 treadmills designed for a living room and not a gym.
 We compared their specs and features; evaluated each machine for its versatility, portability, and technology; then hit the road (we mean rubber) to let our feet do the talking.
 We pushed each of our top picks to their limits, running at max speeds and max inclines, before naming the best.